-Vitamin E is a powerful all-around antioxidant.
+Vitamin E in sunflower seeds is a powerful all-around antioxidant.
 It can:

-That means that products with sunflower seed oil can effectively help maintain and restore your skin’s natural barrier.
+That means that products with sunflower seed extract can effectively help maintain and restore your skin’s natural barrier.

 Although fairly limited, these findings have prompted me to caution patients away from using topical olive oil in favor of sunflower seed oil.

-Carrier oils like sunflower seed oil are important in many skincare products because they can help stabilize actives or dilute ingredients like essential oils until they’re safe for topical use.
+Carrier oils like sunflower carrier oil are important in many skincare products because they can help stabilize actives or dilute ingredients like essential oils until they’re safe for topical use.

 That said, there are some carrier oils that may provide certain benefits, but they tend to clog pores, particularly for sensitive or acne-prone skin.
 These include: